Inflammatory Bowel Disease Factsheet (for Schools)

 Inflammatory bowel disease (IBD) refers to two chronic diseases that cause inflammation of the intestines: ulcerative colitis and Crohn's disease.

 Ulcerative colitis is an inflammatory disease of the large intestine, or colon.
-In ulcerative colitis, the inner lining of the intestine becomes swollen and develops sores (ulcers).
+In ulcerative colitis, the inner lining of the intestine gets swollen and develops sores (ulcers).
 Ulcerative colitis is often the most severe in the rectal area.

 Students with IBD may: